 And why not?
 Katie’s husband, TV producer Jay Monahan, died at age 42 from a highly curable disease if caught early: colorectal cancer.

-The other cancers, those ‘ugly step-sisters?’
+The other cancers, those “ugly step-sisters?”
 I barely gave them a thought.
 How do you cover such cancer stories for the 5 ‘o clock news?
 What’s the video for families getting ready for dinner?
-When I worked as a nurse’s aide in a county hospital at age 18, I gagged changing colonoscopy bags.
-I wore a perfume-scented mask (instructed by the staff) to cover the overwhelming smell of decaying flesh while I cared for a young dying woman riddled with cancer that started in her uterus.
+When I worked as a nurse’s aide in a county hospital at age 18, I gagged changing colonoscopy bags of cancer patients.
+I wore a perfume-scented mask (instructed by the staff) to cover the overwhelming smell of decaying flesh while I cared for a young dying woman riddled with cancer that began in her uterus, metastasizing through the rest of her body.
 Endometrial cancer?
 Who wants dinner-table conversation about blood spotting, defective linings, and dreaded radical surgeries like radical hysterectomies, not to mention chemo and radiation for so many?
 And by the way, any volunteers to be “The Pretty Face” of such diseases?
 Didn’t think so, at least not back then…

 ∫∫ “Pretty Faces” of Cancer ∫∫